 An estate planning lawyer’s duty can be wide ranging, but they all center around one goal: to assist clients in preparing for the end of life and the financial legacy they’ll leave.
 This assistance can manifest itself in a number of ways.
 Most notably, estate planning lawyers can help you write a last will and testament or set up a trust.

 Your estate planning lawyer can also help you minimize estate and inheritance taxes.
 Once you pass away, she can assist the executor of your will in transferring assets to your beneficiaries, as well as help navigate the probate process if necessary.

-Further, an estate planning lawyer can help you ensure that you’re prepared for end-of-life scenarios in which you’re unable to make your own decisions.
+Additionally, an estate planning lawyer can help you ensure that you’re prepared for end-of-life scenarios in which you’re unable to make your own decisions.
 This will typically involve assigning power of attorney, drawing up a living will or creating any other kind of advance directive.
-A good estate planning lawyer can serve as a legal guide through all the aspects of preparing for the end of your life.
+A good estate planning lawyer can serve as a legal guide through all the aspects of preparing for the end of life.